skip to Main Content

 5 Things to Know About Damages in a Virginia Personal Injury Case

 In your personal injury lawsuit, your lawyer can help you to determine who may be responsible for damages, and what types of damages are appropriate in your case.
-The following are five things to know about damages in a Virginia personal injury lawsuit.
+The following are five things to know about damages in a Virginia injury lawsuit.

 1. You May Be Eligible for Two Forms of Compensatory Damages

 Personal injury law in Virginia allows most plaintiffs to seek two types of compensatory damages, or damages designed to compensate for losses: economic damages and non-economic damages.
-Economic damages compensate for objective, financial losses (such as hospital bills or your lost wages), while non-economic damages compensate for subjective losses that are more difficult to quantify (such as pain and suffering).
+Economic damages compensate for objective, financial losses (such as hospital bills or lost wages), while non-economic damages compensate for subjective losses that are more difficult to quantify (such as pain and suffering).

 1. Some Personal Injury Lawsuits Involve Punitive Damages

 In some cases, Virginia law allows the plaintiff in a personal injury lawsuit to seek punitive damages.
-It is critical to understand that punitive damages are distinct from compensatory damages, and that they are not awarded in all personal injury lawsuits.
+It is critical to understand that punitive damages are distinct from compensatory damages and that they are not awarded in all personal injury lawsuits.
 Instead of compensating a plaintiff for losses she has endured due to another party’s negligence or wrongdoing, punitive damages are designed to punish a defendant for especially harmful or reckless behavior.
 While these damages are paid to a plaintiff and a plaintiff must seek them in order to be eligible, they are only awarded in the most egregious personal injury lawsuits.

 Under Virginia law (Code of Va. § 8.01-44.5), a plaintiff may be eligible for punitive damages if she can prove that “the defendant acted with malice toward the plaintiff or the defendant’s conduct was so willful or wanton as to show a conscious disregard for the rights of others.”
 What kinds of personal injury cases can result in punitive damages being awarded?
 The statute cites personal injuries caused by intoxicated drivers with a blood alcohol concentration of 0.15 percent or more as possible cases in which punitive damages may be appropriate.